-There were some good arguments made on both sides, with many posters acknowledging these are both important skills necessary for a poker player's success.
+There were some good arguments made on both sides, with many players acknowledging these are both important skills necessary for a poker player’s success.

 Player ‘Rider$Fan100‘ made some nice points in favor of calculating odds relating not only to the speed with which one can learn this skill, but also the frequency with which it’s put to use, and the margin of error in applying it:

 ‘The ability to calculate odds is the better poker skill.
 It’s a fairly easy skill to learn and to apply which makes it a valuable skill to new players as well as more experienced players.
 Making the correct mathematical decision is much easier and comes up in just about every pot you play.
 Being able read players is a skill that takes time to develop and is subject to many variables which makes the margin of error far greater than calculating odds.
 In conclusion, being that calculating odds is faster to learn, easier to apply, is used more often and has a smaller margin for error makes is the more important poker skill.’

 ‘Scottiedoo0‘, on the other side of the coin, argued the point that being able to read players will help you win more with your winners, lose less with your losers, and win pots without a hand or to wit, even needing to look at your cards:

 ‘Being able to read people is the better skill.
 It will allow you to extract the maximum value when you ahead, bluff opponents off of weaker hands, and save you money when you think there is no chance of them folding a hand they feel is a winner….
 If you can effectively read players all the time, you can win pots without even looking at your cards.’

 I also found the response by ‘joy7108‘ to be on point, short and sweet:

 ‘I think the ability to read players is most important.
 Just considering you own cards and the board isn’t enough in the modern game.
 There are a lot of very good players out there, you need to develop all your weapons in order to be successful.’